-Whether we’re listening through loudspeakers, studio monitors, headphones or acoustically, the bass and sub-bass frequency ranges are important, giving give weight and power to what we are hearing.
-Subwoofers are regularly used to create the low-end frequencies and often built into loudspeakers or build as their separate units in studio monitoring and theatre sound setups.
+Whether we're listening through loudspeakers, studio monitors, headphones or acoustically, the bass and sub-bass frequency ranges are important, giving weight and power to what we are hearing.
+Subwoofers are regularly used to create low-end frequencies and are often built into loudspeakers or build as their separate units in studio monitoring and theatre sound setups.

 In this article, we'll define subwoofers in greater detail and discuss the different ways in which headphones produce bass without a subwoofer.

 A subwoofer is a loudspeaker designed to reproduce low-frequency audio signals in the form of sound waves in the bass and sub-bass ranges.

 Consumer-grade subwoofers, like those found in automobiles, typically reproduce 20 Hz – 200 Hz, while professional live sound reinforcement subwoofers are designed to produce sound under 100 Hz.
 THX-approved systems are designed to produce under 80 Hz.

 Because of their specialized but limited range, subwoofers are always used in conjunction with other speakers in a system that is ideally capable of producing the entire audible range.